 Tours From Dubai to Oman

 This might seem odd or funny, but this was one of the highlights for me.
 It’s a tad shady.
-First, you’ll stop right before the border to have your papers inspected.
-The tour operator on site will scan your passport, check all the details and give you the equivalent of a day pass, not an actual visa.
+First, you’ll stop before the border to inspect your papers.
+The tour operator on site will scan your passport, check all the details, and give you the equivalent of a day pass, not an actual visa.
 Ironically, you provide all your information in advance, but it’s rechecked.
-Not a bad thing, this ensures your ability to cross the border.
+Not a bad thing.
+This ensures your ability to cross the border.
 From there, your bus will proceed into the line at the border.

 It’s as you would imagine – sketchy.
-Oman police are dripping in rifles and an excess of other military weapons ready for trouble should it occur.
-Once your buses turn arrives at the Oman border, an agent boards the bus to check that everyone’s papers are in order.
+Oman police are dripping in rifles and an excess of other military weapons, ready for trouble should it occur.
+Once your buses arrive at the Oman border, an agent boards the bus to check that everyone’s papers are in order.
 It’s intimidating but exciting!
-They did not review every single passengers’ documents, it was random, but they checked at least half of the passenger’s paperwork.
-And, we had someone on board that was grilled in broken English about his previous travels.
-The Oman border control found his travels, either interesting or suspicious.
+They did not review every passenger’s documents, it was random, but they checked at least half of the passenger’s paperwork.
+And we had someone on board that was grilled in broken English about his previous travels.
+The Oman border control found his travels either exciting or suspicious.

-We passed through with no issues and on to Dibba port where the real fun begins.
+We passed through with no issues and went to Dibba port, where the fun began.

 Note: You cannot take any photographs while crossing the boarder

-Perhaps one of the most compelling reasons to take to this tour is to ride the dhow.
+One of the most compelling reasons to take this tour is to ride the Dhow.
 A dhow is a traditional Arabic boat.
-The dhow is the generic name of several traditional ships with one or more masts common to the region.
+The Dhow is the generic name of several traditional ships with one or more masts common to the region.

-Now, don’t get me wrong; you can ride a dhow in Dubai, but let’s be honest – everyone who’s been to Dubai has done this.
+Don’t get me wrong; you can ride a dhow in Dubai, but let’s be honest – everyone who’s been to Dubai has done this.
 The boats are the same; however, the landscape is dramatically different.
-Oman is known for having the most rugged and beautiful coastlines in the world.
+Oman has the most rugged and beautiful coastlines in the world.
 I’ll add they are also remote and then some.

 As soon as the Dhow takes off, you start to see why people compare this landscape to Norway.
 One difference is the climate, Norway’s cooler, and while the water is piercing clear in Oman, it’s a Caribbean blue.

-Imagine yourself relaxing on a fabulous traditional Arabic boat, in the middle of nowhere, seeing the mountains of Musandam for yourself.
-Better, imagine what this looks like when the sunsets.
-I caught many pictures with the Dhow in the background of the sun and cheesy as it might sound, the views are priceless.
+Imagine yourself relaxing on a fabulous traditional Arabic boat in the middle of nowhere, seeing the mountains of Musandam.
+Better imagine what this looks like when the sun sets.
+I caught many pictures with the Dhow in the sun’s background, and cheesy as it might sound, the views are priceless.